uatisdeproblem/egm-app/README.md

 ## Dictionary

 - Participant (User): an ESNer joining the event.
-- Admin: a User part of the group "admins", i.e. able to manage resources (Organizations, Speakers, Venues, Sessions, etc.).
+- Admin: a User part of the group "admins", i.e. able to manage resources (Organizations, Speakers, Venues, Rooms, Sessions, etc.).
 - Organization: a company or entity that participates in the job fair and possibly holds some job/interview offer.
 - Speaker: a person (not a user) holding a Session during the event.
-- Venue: a physical location of the event; it can host Sessions.
+- Venue: a physical location of the event; it can contain Rooms.
+- Room: part of a Venue; it's where the Sessions are hold.
-- Session: a workshop, keynote, small session, etc. held by a Speaker in a Venue for a group of Participants.
+- Session: a workshop, keynote, small session, etc. held by a Speaker in a Room for a group of Participants.

 ## How to (re)create the app environment